ethan-25/only-philly-sports/README.md

 ## Notes

 * Games lasting over midnight will not display correctly.
-Instead, it will show the upcoming game
+Instead, it will show the next game
-* Times are only in 24-hour format in EST
+* Times are only in 24-hour format in EST (will have the option to change soon)
-* Scores reset at midnight
+* Cards reset at midnight
 * If no games are found for a team, the score card will not appear

 ***

 ## To Do

-* Eagles scores
+* Eagles card
 * Settings Page (save user data)
 * Better code